Learn 8 different ways to generate a random password in Linux using Linux native commands or third-party utilities.

 command output to md5sum

 and get the checksum hash!
-You can use cut command to get the desired length of output.
+You can use cut command to get the desired length of the output.

 Generate password using pwgen